 '''

-object.clone(writer) == object.clone(writer) # -> returns True
+assert object.clone(writer) == object.clone(writer)

 '''

-Also, note that if you clone an object, you will clone all the objects below including the objects pointed by IndirectObject. because of that if you clone a page that includes some articles ("/B"), not only the first article, but also all the chained articles, and the pages where those articles can be read will be copied.
-It means that you may copy lots of objects, that will be saved in the output pdf.
+Please note that if you clone an object, you will clone all the objects below as well, including the objects pointed by IndirectObject.
+Due to this, if you clone a page that includes some articles ("/B"), not only the first article, but also all the chained articles and the pages where those articles can be read will be copied.
+It means that you may copy lots of objects which will be saved in the output PDF as well.

-In order to prevent, that you can provide the list of defined the fields in the dictionaries to be ignored:
+In order to prevent this, you can provide the list of fields in the dictionaries to be ignored:

 '''

-eg: new_page = writer.add_page(reader.pages[0],excluded_fields=["/B"])
+new_page = writer.add_page(reader.pages[0], excluded_fields=["/B"])

 '''